Azure/azure-event-hubs-spark/schemaregistry-avro/docs/schema-registry-example.md

 In order to send data to an eventhub using the schema registry you need to:
 	* Use a property object which contains required information to connect to your schema registry.
-	* Create records matching the schema and serialize those using 'to_avro' function defined in azure-schemaregistry-spark-avro.
+	* Create records matching the schema and serialize those using `to_avro` function defined in azure-schemaregistry-spark-avro.
 	* Send serialized bytes to the Eventhub instance.

 Please note that for accessing the schema registry the below information must be provided in the property map: